microsoft/genaiscript/slides/pages/abstractions.md

 ### Output specifications
 - Define and use "microformats"

-### Static orchestration
+### Support for orchestration and agents
-- Typically, single call to LLM
+- Typically, 1 script = single call to LLM
 - Support for nested inner calls
 - Leverage LLM if tools/functions needed